qiboteam/qibo/doc/source/api-reference/qibo.rst

 are usually built as a combination of features and trainable parameters.
 For doing this, the :class:`qibo.parameter.Parameter` class can be used.
 It allows to define custom parameters which can be inserted into a :class:`qibo.models.circuit.Circuit`.
-Moreover, it automatically precompute the analytical derivative of the parameter function, which can be used to calculate the derivatives of a variational model with respect to its parameters.
+Moreover, it automatically precomputes the analytical derivative of the parameter function, which can be used to calculate the derivatives of a variational model with respect to its parameters.